Defense official: Arson suspected as cause of Navy ship fire

 The Bonhomme Richard was nearing the end of a two-year upgrade estimated to cost $250 million.

+About 160 sailors and officers were on board when the flames sent up a huge plume of dark smoke from the 840-foot (256-meter) amphibious assault vessel, which had been docked at Naval Base San Diego while undergoing the upgrade.

 Chief of Naval Operations Adm.
-Mike Gilday visited the ship after the blaze was extinguished.
+Mike Gilday visited the ship a day after the blaze was extinguished.
 He said then that the Navy thought it had the fire under control only hours after it broke out the morning of July 12 in the ship’s lower storage area, where cardboard boxes, rags and other maintenance supplies were stored.
 But winds coming off the San Diego Bay whipped up the flames and the fire spread up the elevator shafts and the exhaust stacks.

 Then two explosions — one heard as far as 13 miles (21 kilometres) away — caused it to grow even bigger, Gilday said.
 The Navy was looking into what caused the explosions, though Gilday said at that time that they had not found any indications yet of foul play.